mp-se/kegmon/src_docs/source/hardware.rst

   :width: 600
   :alt: Scale drift

+There are a few options for building the scales and controller, the options are shown here:

+.. list-table:: Hardware options
+   :widths: 20 30 30
+   :header-rows: 1

+   * - Category
+     - Option A
+     - Option B
+   * - Chip
+     - ESP8266 D1 mini
+     - ESP32S2 mini
+   * - ADC
+     - HX711
+     - NAU7802 (Only with ESP32S2)
+   * - Sensor
+     - DHT22 (Temp & Humidity)
+     - DS18B20 (Temp)

 HX711
 =====

-I found 3 main types of HX711 boards.
+I found 3 main types of HX711 boards and the green board has a different pin configuration compared to the other boards.

 .. image:: images/hx711-options.png
   :width: 600